 After visiting a museum, have you ever thought about what you remembered the most?
 What made the biggest impression on your senses and emotions?
-During my last trip to St Petersburg, Russia, I visited numerous art museums and galleries to try and better understand Russian culture through its art history.
+During my last trip to St Petersburg, Russia, I visited numerous art museums and galleries to try and gain a better understanding of Russian culture through its art history.
 Here is a small "vignette" of what I experienced at one of the the city's most famous museums.

 According to Wikipedia, "Masks of deceased persons are a part of traditions in many countries."
-One of the most famous and earliest masks was that of Tutankhamun, an ancient Egyptian pharaoh.
-His mask was made of gold and gems with the purpose of protecting him from evil spirits during his journey to the afterlife.
+One of the most famous and earliest masks was that of King Tutankahmun, an ancient Egyptian pharaoh.
+His mask was made of gold and gems, and its purpose was to protect him from evil spirits during his journey to the afterlife.

 The Romans' funerary masks were made of wax and were not buried with the dead.
 Instead, they served as the basis for many stone sculptures.
 While they were used in funeral ceremonies, they were later kept on display in libraries, museums or universities.
 During the Enlightenment period of the 18th century, death masks were made for royalty, nobility and other prominent people such as poets, philosophers and composers.

 Russia's mask tradition dates back to Peter the Great.
 An Italian architect, artist and sculptor, Carlo Bartolomeo Rastrelli, created the first life and death masks of Peter and thus, started this tradition in Russia.
 Rastelli transformed the simple death mask into an art form.
 Lenin, Trotsky, Pushkin, Tolstoy, Ana Pavlova, Brezhnev and Boris Yelsin have all had masks created for cultural posterity.